Dan-choi-2001/APLASTIC-Q-rework/README.md

 ## How to use
 `train.ipynb`: contain Prepare Data, APLASTIC-Q Models and train function

-`run.ipynb`: to test with your own image
+`inference.ipynb`: to test with your own image